S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Invite everyone to create and run experiments for evolving the organization.**

--   identify the driver for change
+-   clarify the driver for change
 -   schedule regular open space events:
     -   invite all members to create and run experiments
     -   define constraints for the experiments that enable development of a sociocratic and agile mindset (e.g. S3 principles)
     -   review and learn from experimentation in the next open space
-    -   repeat

 ---

 ## Pattern 5.6: Continuous Improvement Of Work Process With S3

-**To reveal drivers and establish a metrics-based pull-system for organizational change.**
+**Reveal drivers and establish a metrics-based pull-system for organizational change through continuously improving and refining the work process.**

--   introduce the principle of consent and _Navigate Via Tension_ to evolve work process in one team
+-   introduce the principle of consent and _Navigate Via Tension_ to evolve work process in a group
--   consider selecting a facilitator and agreeing on values
+-   consider selecting a facilitator to guide group processes, and choosing values to guide the group
 -   trigger continuous improvement (e.g through Kanban)
--   team members pull in S3 patterns as required
+-   members of the group pull in S3 patterns as required
--   expand the scope of the experiment iteratively
+-   if valuable, iteratively expand the scope of the experiment to other groups
 -   intentionally look out for impediments

 ---